eclipse-bluechi/bluechi/doc/docs/index.md

 ## What is BlueChi?

-BlueChi is a deterministic multi-node service manager
+BlueChi (formerly known as hirte) is a deterministic multi-node service manager

 BlueChi can manage the states of different services across multiple nodes with a focus on highly regulated industries, such as those requiring function safety.